viniciusarruda/my-faster/README.md

     - [ ] Cinco classes
     - Todas devem ser checadas apos cada modificacao da rede para ver a consistencia.
 - [ ] Overfit some data.. check instability.. if persist, compare the overfiting against another Faster R-CNN implementation
+- [ ] Check if the DataLoader is really efficient, if so, put the data pre-processing inside the getitem() - it will make the code simpler and to adapt to any image size easier.
 - [ ] Check about the pattern of bbox.
 I really need to consider bbox as pixels position or continuous ?
       If continuous, makes sense to calculade the area as w1 - w0 + 1 (so, re-check the NMS) ?
 ---------- Well done!
 Keep going! --------------